01-edu/public/subjects/ai/keras-2/README.md

 ### Exercise 1: Regression - Optimize

 The goal of this exercise is to learn to set up the optimization for a regression neural network.
 There's no code to run in that exercise.
-In W2D2E3, we implemented a neural network designed for regression.
+In W3D2E3 (keras), we implemented a neural network designed for regression.
 We will be using this neural network:

     ```
     model = keras.Sequential()